-Take the Train West for a Weekend in Westport
+Take Irish Rail West for a Weekend in Westport

 Westport in County Mayo is about three hours from Dublin by train.
 Westport is one of our favorite towns in Ireland.
 We love the Westport Folk and Bluegrass Festival held here each year.
 We also adore the Great Western Greenway for cycling and walking.